AFRIKADAA / African Art Book Fair

 Dream Press is a woman/queer-run bookbinding and risograph printing studio in Cape Town, South Africa.
 Since 2021, we have started to fulfill a lifelong dream to be independent publishers, aiming to promote artists’ books, zines and printed matter.

-Kayfa ta is a publishing initiative that uses the popular form of how-to manuals (from Arabic how=kayfa, to=ta) to respond to some of today's perceived needs, be they the development of skills, tools, thoughts, or sensibilities.
+Kayfa ta, co-founded by artists Maha Maamoun and Ala Younis, is a publishing initiative that uses the popular form of how-to manuals (from Arabic how=kayfa, to=ta) to respond to some of today's perceived needs, be they the development of skills, tools, thoughts, or sensibilities.
 These books situate themselves in the space between the technical and the reflective, the everyday and the speculative, the instructional and the intuitive, the factual and the fictional.

 Kulte Editions is dedicated to archiving of the thought and forms of a contemporary Arab and African scene.
 Committed to the research, production and dissemination of multilingual and multi-identity knowledge, the editorial line of the publishing house values graphic aesthetics as much as the content of the works.
 The collections present artists' books, essays, poetry, monographs, graphic novels and literary works in Arabic, English, and French.